The history of our charity

 Our lovely volunteers

 This glorious band of friendly, hard-working and excited folk makes our festival shine.
-With them none of what we do is possible and their energy is boundless.
+Without them none of what we do is possible and their energy is boundless.

-If you like to join them and be a part of the festival then just say hello by contacting us.
+If you’d like to join them and be a part of the festival then just say hello by contacting us.

 We promise to try to answer your emails as quickly as possible.